Trump lashes out at Goodyear about its policy on MAGA wear

 WASHINGTON (AP) — President Donald Trump on Wednesday urged people to boycott tires from Goodyear Tire and Rubber Co., tweeting that the Ohio-based company had “announced a BAN ON MAGA HATS.”

-But the company didn’t announce such a specific ban, only said it had asked employees to refrain from workplace expressions involving political campaigning or “forms of advocacy that fall outside the scope of racial justice and equity issues issues.”
+But the company didn’t announce such a specific ban, only said it had asked employees to refrain from workplace expressions involving political campaigning or “forms of advocacy that fall outside the scope of racial justice and equity issues.”

 Trump’s tweet immediately sent the company’s stock downward.
 The stock had lost about 3.8% percent of its value in mid-day trading.